Ukraine ready for peace, President Volodymyr Zelenskiy tells DW | DW | 05.07.2019

 Ukrainian President Volodymyr Zelenskiy on Friday welcomed the withdrawal of Ukrainian and separatist forces from front line positions in Stanitsa Luhanska in eastern Ukraine, marking a new step towards ending the conflict.

-Visiting in the nearby city of Donbass, Zelenskiy told DW that his government is committed to finding a political solution to the conflict, which has killed more than 10,000 people and displaced millions more.
-DW's Nicholas Connolly caught up with Zelenskiy in Donbass.
+In the eastern Ukrainian city of Kramatorsk, Zelenskiy told DW that his government is committed to finding a political solution to the conflict, which has killed more than 10,000 people and displaced millions more.
+DW's Nicholas Connolly caught up with Zelenskiy in Kramatorsk.

 Read more: Why Putin wants to make 'new Russians' out of Ukrainians